Victor Pasmore (1908 - 1998)

 Private Collection, London

-In 1933, enjoying some success, Pasmore joined the London Artists’ Association, where he met William Coldstream and Claude Rogers (who were later to form the Euston Road School with Graham Bell).
-In the same year Pasmore also held his first one-man exhibition at the Cooling Galleries, London and in 1934 exhibited at the Zwemmer Gallery, London in the now historic exhibition Objective Abstractions.
+In 1933, as his reputation began to grow, Pasmore joined the London Artists’ Association, where he met William Coldstream and Claude Rogers, who, alongside Graham Bell, would later form the Euston Road School.
+That same year he held his first solo exhibition at the Cooling Galleries, London, and in 1934 exhibited at the Zwemmer Gallery in the now-historic exhibition Objective Abstractions.